lkern95/KERNnutrition/README.md

 **Made with ❤️ für deine Gesundheit**

-React + TypeScript + Tailwind CSS | © 2025 KERNbalance
+React + TypeScript + Tailwind CSS | © 2025 KERNnutrition

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.